Skip to Main Content

 Rare Books

-Other rare books, located in the closed-stacks area of the department, consist of the old Academic Library of approximately 3,500 volumes and the old Medical Library of over 5,000 volumes that served Transylvania's Medical Department from the 1810s until it closed in 1859.
-Included in the Medical Collection are titles by Avicenna, Tulp, Bell, Vesalius, Caldwell and many more.
+The college also holds the old Academic Library of approximately 3,500 volumes and the old Medical Library of over 5,000 volumes that served Transylvania's Medical Department from the 1810s until it closed in 1859.
+Included in the Medical Collection are rare titles by Avicenna, Tulp, Bell, Vesalius, Caldwell and many more.

 Manuscript Collections

-The manuscript collection consists of letters, notebooks, memoirs, diaries, account books, and documents.
-Collections of papers include those of Henry Clay, Henrietta Clay, Jefferson Davis, Daniel Drake, Mary Austin Holley, Horace Holley, John Wesley Hunt, Robert Peter, Constantine Rafinesque, and more.
+The manuscript collections consist of more than 60 collections of letters, notebooks, memoirs, diaries, account books, and documents.
+Collections include those of Henry Clay, Henrietta Clay, Jefferson Davis, Daniel Drake, Mary Austin Holley, Horace Holley, John Wesley Hunt, Robert Peter, Constantine Rafinesque, and more.

 Archives

 The University archives are the central repository for the permanent records of Transylvania University.
 Contained in the archives are the minutes of the board of trustees beginning in 1783, faculty minutes, early matriculation records and account books, manuscript theses of medical students, photographs, and many old files of manuscript notes and correspondence from the offices of the dean and president prior to 1900.
-The archives also contain files of the University catalog from 1821 to date, as well as the Crimson (yearbook), The Rambler (student newspaper), and the Transylvanian (literary magazine).
+The archives also contain most copies of the annual University catalog, as well as the Crimson (yearbook), The Rambler (student newspaper), and the Transylvanian (literary magazine).

 Reading Room